wbuchanan/crossvalidate/README.md

 * KFold will currently create a similar number of folds in the validation set at the moment in the case of a TVT split
 * xt splits will use information from xtset/tsset to identify the time variable corresponding to the time point cut off; time point threshold works the same way as the first threshold passed to the command (e.g., times that are <= tpoint will be included in the training/validation sets), but time points beyond that are excluded and are assumed to be used for testing outside of this package (e.g., forecasting)

+# Metrics/Monitors

+## Method Signature
+The program will allow users to define their own metrics/monitors that are not contained in libcrossvalidate.
+In order to do this, users must implement a specific method/function signature:

+`real scalar metric(string scalar pred, string scalar obs, string scalar touse)`

+The function must return a real valued scalar and take three arguments.
+The three arguments are used to access the data that would be used to compute the metrics/monitors.

+## Data access
+Within the function body, we recommend using the following pattern to access the data needed to compute any metrics/monitors:

+`real colvector yhat, y`
+`yhat = st_data(., pred, touse)`
+`y = st_data(., obs, touse)`

+The programs in the cross validate package will handle the construction of the variables and passing them to the function name that users pass to the programs.

+# Commands

+## splitter
+`splitter # [#] [if] [in] [, Uid(varlist) TPoint(real -999) KFold(integer 0) RETain(string asis)]`

+### Syntax and options
+* # \[#] - At least one numeric value in [0, 1].
+A single value is used for
+train/test splits.
+Two values are used for train/validate/test splits.
+The sum of the two values must be <= 1.
+* <ins>u</ins>id(_varlist_) - A user specified varlist used to identify units when splitting the data.
+When this is populated all records associated with the unit identifier will be added to the train/validate/test split.
+If a time point is also specified, the time point threshold should retain only cases up to the specified time.
+* <ins>tp</ins>oint(_real -999_) - A user specified time value that will be used
+to split the data into train/validation/test sets.
+Requires the data to be -xtset-.
+If a panel variable is defined in -xtset- it will be used to ensure the split includes entire records prior to the time period used for the split.
+If -uid- is also specified, it must include the panel variable.
+* <ins>kf</ins>old(_integer 0_) - An optional parameter to trigger the use of
+K-Fold crossvalidation.
+The number of folds specified will be used to generate the splits.
+* <ins>ret</ins>ain(_string asis_) - An optional parameter to specify the name
+to use for the split identifiers.
+If a user specified value is passed to this parameter it will prevent the wrapper programs from dropping the variable with the splits at the end of execution.
+This would allow users to test multiple models with the same training set, for example.

+### Decisions
+- [ ] Should the kfold option cause the splitting to generate K-Folds in the validation set?
+Should this be an option?
+- [ ] Are we handling time-series/panel train/test splits in the best/most common way?

+### Testing
+Here are things that we need to test for this program:
+- [ ] Standard train/test split functions correctly (e.g., requested proportions)
+- [ ] Standard tt-split functions correctly with uid (e.g., clusters are sampled correctly with correct proportions)
+- [ ] Standard train/validation/test split functions correctly (e.g., requested proportions)
+- [ ] Standard tvt-split functions correctly with uid (e.g., clusters are sampled correctly with correct proportions)
+- [ ]

+## classify
+`classify # [if] [in] [, THReshold(real 0.5) PStub(string asis) ]`

+### Syntax and options
+* # - This is the number of classes of the outcome variable being modeled.
+This value must be integer valued.
+* <ins>thr</ins>eshold(_real 0.5_) - Specifies the threshold to use for classification
+of predicted probabilities in the case of binary outcome models.
+The value of the threshold must be in (0, 1).
+* <ins>ps</ins>tub(_string asis_) - Specifies a stub name to use to store the
+predicted classes from the model.

+### Testing
+Here are things that we need to test for this program:
+- [ ] Binary classification works correctly with user specified or default threshold
+- [ ] Multi-class classification works correctly (e.g., highest probability class is predicted)
+- [ ] The prediction is returned in the variable specified by pstub
+- [ ] Mutli-class probabilities are not returned, but the predicted class is returned in pstub
+- [ ] Make sure numbers attached to pstub* for multiclass cases are consistent with the value being predicted